WDI-SEA/express-pokedex/readme.md

 #### Part 1: Setup Database

 Your first step will be to create a SQL database for your application.
-We will be using Sequelize so please refer back to the notes as necessary.
+Recall the process:

+1. Use `npm` to install the required modules for postgres and sequelize:
+  a. `pg@6`, `pg-hstore`, `sequelize`
+2. Make sure your Postgres server is running (check the elephant).
+3. Create your database with the `createdb` command followed by your database name.
+4. Run `sequelize init` to initialize Sequelize.
+5. Update your newly created `config/config.json` file as we did in class.

-#### Part 2: Create a Pokemon Table'
+#### Part 2: Create your Pokemon Model and Table

-Create a `pokemon` table with one column `name`.

-Using the `sequelize` CLI, create your `pokemon` table.
-Then, run the migrations.
+Our data model needs only one attribute: `name`.

+1. Use the `sequelize model:create` command to make the `pokemon` model.
+  a.
+This creates both the model JS and the migration JS files.
+2. Use the `sequelize db:migrate` command to apply the migrations.

-Test it out by making a `db-test.js` file:
+We can test our DB connectivity by making a `db-test.js` file in our project root:

 ```
+// Make sure to require your models
 var db = require('./models');

 db.pokemon.create({
   name: 'Pikachu'
 }).then(function(poke) {
-  console.log('created', poke.name);
+  console.log('Created: ', poke.name);
 });

+db.pokemon.findAll().then(function(poke) {
+  console.log('Found: ', poke.name)
+});
 ```

 Test by running the file: `node db-test.js`.

-Be sure to also test querying against the pokemon table.

 #### Part 3: Integrating the database with the app